 - Slowly begin to hinge your body forward and bring your right hand to the inside of your right foot.
 If you can’t touch the ground yet, that’s okay!
 You can grab onto your ankle or shin as well.

 - As you right hand comes down, your left arm floats up into the air, with your gaze following it.

 - Feel free to use a block instead of reaching for your shin.
-If you are very inflexible, this will actually help you reach better alignment and allow you to open up your chest more.
+If you are not as flexible, this will actually help you reach better alignment and allow you to open up your chest more.

 Tip: Your body should be able to fit in between two walls in the pose, you should be completely linear.
 So make sure your chest is lifted, your heels are aligned, and your shoulders and hips are in line with each other.

-- Your back foot should be completely flat on the ground and on an angle like in the warrior poses.
+- Remember, your back foot should be completely flat on the ground and on an angle like in Warrior II.